OCamlverse/ocamlverse.github.io/content/build_systems.md

   * [dune-configurator](https://github.com/ocaml/dune/blob/master/doc/configurator.rst):
   a tool similar to configure scripts that can query the state of a given system at the library level and produce configuration files to build differently based on said configuration.
+  * By default, Dune treats warnings as errors when building in the dev mode (ie. a local build).
+  To change this, use [this tip](https://dune.readthedocs.io/en/latest/faq.html#how-to-make-warnings-non-fatal).

 * [ocamlscript](https://github.com/mjambon/ocamlscript):
 Allows you to run OCaml files as if they were scripts.